 Keep in mind that while a higher speed will mean that the screwdriver rotates faster, this can cause the screwdriver bit to slip and strip the screw if you are not able to control the tool.
 This is a good consideration for any increase in power, speed, or torque for an electric screwdriver.
-The best electric screwdrivers will have variable speed settings for optimal control.
+The best electric screwdrivers have variable speed control to suit different tasks.

-For most people, a constant rate of 150 RPMs is already more than what you would achieve with a manual screwdriver, so any of these speed options will help get the job done quickly and without fatigue.
+For most people, a constant rate of 150 RPMs is already more than what is used to drive screws manually, so any of these speed options will help get the job done quickly and without fatigue.

 Electric screwdrivers come in several different forms for maneuverability including fixed pistol grip, variable grip, and inline.

 - Fixed pistol grip electric screwdrivers have a pistol shape, hence the name.
 The small handle and finger trigger allow you to hold the screwdriver during use without slipping, regardless of the speed and torque being exerted.

 - Variable grip electric screwdrivers have an adjustable grip you can bend, rotate, and reposition for the best access and maneuverability.
 These adjustable grips are great if you are concerned about space restrictions or if you can’t decide between a fixed pistol grip and an inline screwdriver.

 - Inline electric screwdrivers resemble manual screwdrivers but function the same as any other electric model.
 Due to their straight grip, they can slip through your hands if the speed or torque is too high, or if your hands or the grip of the screwdriver is wet or slippery.
 This option is great if you want to make the switch to a powered screwdriver, but prefer the feel of a manual screwdriver.